COSI-Lab/book/src/websites/book.md

 # Book

-_updated: Dec 10th 2022_

 > Invest in documentation and prefer simple solutions that are maintainable and transferable to others.

 You're likely already familiar with the [COSI Book](https://book.cosi.clarkson.edu) since you're currently reading it.
 The book is currently hosted as a [docker](https://www.docker.com/) container on [Tiamat](../infrastructure/servers/tiamat.md).
-The sources for the book are version controlled at <https://github.com/COSI-Lab/book>.
+The sources for the book are version controlled at <https://git.cosi.clarkson.edu/cosi-meta/book>.

 Information for how to contribute to the book should added to a separate page.